Health Policy and Administration, B.S. (University College)

 Careers

-The HPA curriculum prepares students to work as health services managers/administrators or health analysts.
-Health services managers/administrators plan, direct, and coordinate medical, behavioral, and/or long-term care services.
+The HPA curriculum prepares students to work as health services managers or health policy analysts.
+Health services managers plan, direct, and coordinate medical, behavioral, and/or long-term care services.
 These individuals might oversee matters of personnel, budgeting, billing, equipment outlays, information systems, planning and more.
-Health analysts are responsible for analyzing, compiling, and validating information needed by different organizations of providers, payers, and policy makers.
-Analysts help these organizations understand the current trends in the health care system and to make well-informed decisions.
-Employment in the health care sector is projected to grow 18 percent from 2018 to 2028, much faster than all other occupations.
+Health policy analysts are responsible for analyzing, compiling, and validating information needed by different organizations of providers, payers, and policy makers.
+Analysts help these organizations understand the current trends in the health care system and to make well-informed business and policy decisions.
+Employment of health policy and administration graduates is projected to grow 28 percent from 2022 to 2032, much faster than all other occupations.

 MORE INFORMATION ABOUT POTENTIAL CAREER OPTIONS FOR GRADUATES OF THE HEALTH POLICY AND ADMINISTRATION PROGRAM